2018-2019 Board of Directors

 Greg Casey is a Senior Architect and Strategist in the Server CTO team of Dell/EMC.
 At Dell EMC, he has been involved with the Definition, Development and Design of Modular Server Systems.
 He has focused on all interconnect technologies including PCIe, IB, Ethernet, Fibre Channel.
 Prior to joining Dell in 2006, Greg was with QLogic, Ascend and Sperry Univac Defense focusing on the problems of high speed modular digital communication.
 Industry technical involvement includes T11 Fiber Channel Technical, IEFT Task Force, and GenZ.
 Greg holds a MBA and Computer Engineering degree from Iowa State University.
 Greg served in the US Navy supporting the Navy Tactical Data System.

 Michael Diamond is Sr. Director of Strategic Marketing at NVIDIA.
 He was Vice President of Operations for Intensys, a Graphics Processor company, before joining NVIDIA in 2001.
-Mr. Diamond is on the PCI-SIG Board and OpenCAPI of Directors, is a founder and served on the OpenPower Foundation and serves on its Board of Directors as Vice President and Treasurer, served on the PC Gaming Alliance Board of Directors, and has authored or co-authored 72 patents.
+Mr. Diamond is on the PCI-SIG Board and OpenCAPI of Directors, is a founder and served on the OpenPower Foundation and serves on its Board of Directors, served as its Vice President and Treasurer, served on the PC Gaming Alliance Board of Directors, and has authored or co-authored 71 patents.
 He holds a B.S.E. degree from California State University Northridge, an M.S.M.E. and M.B.A. from the University of Southern California, and attended Executive Management programs at Caltech and MIT-Sloan.

 Michael Krause is a VP and Fellow at Hewlett Packard Enterprise (HPE) within the corporate CTO organization.
 He is a member of the PCI-SIG Board of Directors.
 Since 2001, he has co-authored numerous PCI-SIG specifications, as well as co-chaired multiple technical workgroups.
 He is the HPE technical lead for PCI Express, as well as a variety of interconnect and fabric technologies covering multiple market segments.